 The Village of Park Forest Inspection Program is a visual and functional inspection.
 Violations that are found at the time and place the inspection takes place are noted in a violation letter.
-Basically this means that at the time the inspector goes to the home, anything he/she sees should be working as it is intended.
-As an example, there is not an ordinance that states a home must have air conditioning; however, if an air conditioner is present it needs to be in working condition.
+Basically, this means that at the time the inspector goes to the home, anything he/she sees should be working as it is intended.
+As an example, there is no ordinance that states a home must have air conditioning; however, if an air conditioner is present, it needs to be in working condition.
 Technical inspections are not performed by the Village inspector.
 A heating certificate is required to be provided by a contractor who is licensed by the Village.
 Fireplace certifications are also required.
-Other certifications may be required, depending upon what is found during the inspection: electrical, plumbing, roofing, exterminating, etc. It is highly recommended that a buyer obtain a private professional inspection to protect their interests.
+Other certifications may be required, depending upon what is found during the inspection: electrical, plumbing, roofing, exterminating, etc. It is highly recommended that a buyer obtains a private professional inspection to protect their interests.

 Applying For Change of Occupancy Inspection

 Are you renting or selling your home?
 In the late 1980s, the Village of Park Forest instituted a Change of Occupancy Inspection Program.
 Any time the occupants of a home change (whether the property is for sale or for rent), an inspection is required.
 This program exists to: